louiss0/slim-route-registry/README.md

         #[Put(path:string, name:string,)]
         function example(){}
     ```
-    - This attribute registers a put http method using the path and name
+    - This attribute will tell `RouteRegistry` to register the method as a put request handler using the path and name

 <br>